fastvideo/gpu-camera-sample/README.md

 export LD_LIBRARY_PATH=`pwd`
 ./GPUCameraSample
 ```

+You also can download precompiled libs from <a href="https://drive.google.com/open?id=1V92grA-8x3l8u73VOUrQ8KUGxEtaCTFV" target="_blank">here</a>

 ## Glass-to-Glass Time Measurements
 To check system latency we've implemented the software to run G2G tests in the gpu-camera-sample application.